Skip to main content

 Employment contract

 Both the EU Blue Card and the highly skilled migrant programme require an employment contract with a company in the Netherlands.
-The EU Blue Card requires an employment contract of at least six months, and the highly skilled migrant permit (HSM) requires a three-month contract.
+The EU Blue Card requires an employment contract of at least six months, and the highly skilled migrant permit (HSM) requires at least a three-month contract.

 Position